taecontrol/moonguard-docs/docs/contributions.md

 It is also recommended to include the issue number in the description, like
 this: `Closes #<issue number>`.
 This way, contributors can quickly identify the issue.

+* Be sure to include tests to verify that the issue has been resolved.

 * It is important to run phpunit and php-cs-fixer before making any changes, in order to ensure that they do not break the project.

 ## Support Questions

 GitHub issue trackers are not intended to provide help or support for now.